-Sarah joined the English Department as a Lecturer in Early Modern Literature in September 2013.
+Sarah joined the English Department as a Lecturer in Shakespeare and Early Modern Literature in September 2013.
 Prior to that she was an AHRC post-doctoral researcher at King’s College London, working on the Shakespeare400 quatercentenary project.
-Since being awarded her doctoral thesis in 2012, she has been a Teaching Fellow in Early Modern Literature at University College Dublin, and she has also taught as a visiting lecturer at Shakespeare's Globe, Roehampton University and at the Royal Central School of Speech and Drama.
+After being awarded her doctoral thesis in 2012 and before joining King’s, she was a Teaching Fellow in Early Modern Literature at University College Dublin.
+She has also taught as a visiting lecturer at Shakespeare's Globe, Roehampton University and at the Royal Central School of Speech and Drama.

 - Time and temporality in early modern literature and culture